oskardudycz/event-sourcing-on-prod-workshop/README.md

 ### [User Management Module](#user-management-module):

-This module manages user accounts, allowing them to register, log in, and access their account information.
-It differentiates users based on their roles, such as unauthenticated users, logged-in users, and administrators.
+This module handles user registration, authentication, and role management.
+It enables users to create an account, log in, and perform actions based on their assigned roles, such as regular user, administrator, or concert organizer.

 In the case of a Beyonce concert in Warsaw, the system would allow the event organizer to create the concert, set ticket levels and pricing, and manage any updates.
 Users interested in attending the concert could reserve their tickets, add them to their shopping cart, and complete the payment process.
 The system would ensure that no more tickets are reserved than available spots and would handle the financial aspects of the transaction, including invoicing and payment processing.
 Users would then receive their tickets through their chosen delivery method.